-- Store jars in a cool dark place, gently shaking the mixture several times a week.
-For best results, allow to brew for at least two months, if not longer.
+- Store jars in a cool dark place, gently shaking the mixture here and there to ensure even distribution.
+For best results, allow to steep for at least two months, if not longer.
 The extract will get better with age.

 Free Printable Vanilla Labels